 The fact is, even those of us with the most traumatic parental relationships tend to find lessons buried in our trauma if we’re willing to dig a little.

 Mariah has discussed the lack of belonging she felt as a child that so many biracial people know all too well.
-When she first became famous, articles described her as a “white girl who can sing,” which really played into the insecurities she had been dealing with since childhood.
+When she first became famous, articles described her as a “White girl who can sing,” which really played into deep-seated insecurities.

 In her memoir, Mariah writes, “Time and motherhood have finally given me the courage to honestly face who my mother has been to me.”

 Given some of the unforgettable things her mother said to her when she was young, Mariah believes it’s important to be careful what one says, especially when talking to kids.
-The singer explained that because she always wants her own son and daughter, Monroe and Moroccan, to feel safe, secure, and happy, she makes every effort to acknowledge their talents and encourage them, effectively breaking the cycle of damage and abuse her family has known all too well.
+The singer explained that, because she wants her own son and daughter, Monroe and Moroccan, to feel safe, secure and happy, she makes every effort to acknowledge their talents and encourage them, effectively breaking the cycle of damage and abuse her family has known all too well.

 Mariah hopes her own struggles with identity and racism will help her educate her kids on how to deal with similar issues.
 While times have changed since she was a kid, she points to social media, and all the modern ways someone can get attacked today.